 Wednesday, July 1, 2026

 Day three of the Utah Ducati Run.
-A morning top-off in the Salt Lake Valley, then the U-Haul trailer onto the hitch and the Ducati aboard.
-The empty baseline is done; the towing data starts here.
+The U-Haul trailer and Ducati onto the hitch in the Salt Lake Valley, then the first towed leg south to Beaver, Utah.
+The empty baseline meets the enclosed-trailer reality.

 - Sandy RAN first charge